SpiddyBoy/ignition-iiot-architecture-template/README.md

     docker-compose pull && docker-compose up -d
     ```

-9. In a web browser, you can access the different gateways at the following links:
+9. Whether or not you are using Traefik, you can access the gateways at the following ports:
 	- Subscriber (Engine): [http://localhost:9080](http://localhost:9080)
 	- Broker (Distributor): [http://localhost:9081](http://localhost:9081)
   	- Publisher (Transmission): [http://localhost:9082](http://localhost:9082)

-10. If you are using Traefik, you can use these ports as well:
+10. If you are using Traefik, you can use these links instead:
 	- Subscriber (Engine): [http://subscriber.localtest.me](http://subscriber.localtest.me)
   	- Broker (Distributor): [http://broker.localtest.me](http://broker.localtest.me)
 	- Publisher (Transmission): [http://publisher.localtest.me](http://publisher.localtest.me)